joshkuminski/OpenVision/README.md

 ## 2. Install requirements
 ### Windows
 ****If you do not have a gpu and want to run this in the cloud skip down to Step 3 - Cloud.****
-This utilizes Google Colaboratory- an online platform for *free* access to gpu's
+This utilizes Google Colaboratory- an online platform for *free* access to a gpu

 Run the 'install.cmd' file as *Administrator* located in the root directory This will install the submodules for this project along with, Python 3.8.10, and Git.
 It will also create a virtual